Pasture-Raised Pork is better for your body.

 Pasture-Raised Pork is better for the land.

-Confinement operations that hold 2,500 to 10,000 pigs at a time which creates a massive problem for waste disposal.
-CAFOs sit atop concrete pits that manage disposal of manure.
-Festering pits of animal waste can create an enormous environmental burden, and threaten local waterways.
+Confinement operations that hold 2,500 to 10,000 pigs at a time, creating a massive problem for waste disposal.
+CAFOs sit atop concrete pits that manage the disposal of manure.
+Festering pits of animal waste can create an enormous environmental burden and threaten local waterways.
 They're also prone to spillage.

 By contrast, when pigs are raised on pasture and managed holistically through rotational grazing, the problem of waste disposal becomes moot.
-Instead of damaging the environment, the waste animals deposit builds the soil, and their natural rooting ability acts as tilling the soil - preparing it for food production (read more here) in future seasons.
+Instead of damaging the environment, the waste animals deposit builds the soil, and their natural rooting ability acts as tilling the soil - preparing it for food production in future seasons (4).

 Pasture-Raised Pork is better for public health.

-About 80% of antibiotics used in the United States is used on animals, and this overuse of antibiotics poses a serious threat to public health, contributing to the rise of antibiotic-resistant bacteria (read more here).
-Indeed, farm workers and people living near large confinement operations are more likely to carry drug-resistant bacteria than the general population (read it here).
+About 80% of antibiotics used in the United States is used on animals, and this overuse of antibiotics poses a serious threat to public health, contributing to the rise of antibiotic-resistant bacteria (5).
+Indeed, farm workers and people living near large confinement operations are more likely to carry drug-resistant bacteria than the general population.

-By contrast, when pigs are raised on pasture, they're less likely to carry drug-resistant bacteria (read it here), primarily because they're not routinely exposed to antibiotics.
+By contrast, when pigs are raised on pasture, they're less likely to carry drug-resistant bacteria (6), primarily because they're not routinely exposed to antibiotics.

 Producers preserve heritage breeds at risk of extinction.